JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Add tests to the CI #DONE

 ## Custom Auth pages
-- Add a custom sign in page
+- Add a custom sign in page #DONE
-- Add a custom sign up page
+- Add a custom sign up page #DONE
 ## Messaging
 - Let's use git to create a separate version to work on #DONE
 - Let's create a new branch separate from the main branch where I will work on Messaging then then merge them #DONE